 YES, we have been very carefully booking sessions during this new world of pandemia!
 It takes a lot of planning and consideration to try to record music right now, but we are certainly up to the challenge here.
 We are placing players strategically while tracking, limiting the amount of time that multiple people spend in the room together, and keeping mix sessions in the control room down to a minimum of people.
 We're keeping surfaces sanitized, being very diligent about mask use, and even using covers over horn bells.
 Certainly the big, open tracking space has enabled us to be able to record musicians playing together, while maintaining some significant physical distance.
 Also, being smart about bringing in musicians individually when it makes sense, is a good idea.
 It is possible, with this studio setup, to have people come in to record overdubs during a session, without them ever being in the same room as others. - Having them come in through the front door into the main tracking space, into a station already set up with microphone / headphones, and then leaving out that same door when they are done!!
 We can try to make the recording experience as safe & smart as possible!

-As of May 2021, here in New Orleans, there are so many opportunities for anyone to get vaccinated.
-If you want to work in this indoor space, with other people, you need to be vaccinated against COVID19.
+As we head into 2022, we have ALL had the opportunity to get fully vaccinated.
+If you want to work in this indoor space, with other people, you NEED to be vaccinated against COVID19.
 If you are 1 dose into a 2 dose vaccine, I understand, and we can work safely here with that in mind.
 If you have another health condition that prevents you from getting vaccinated, we can also try to work safely with that.
-I am happy to work, as we have been for the past year, with everybody wearing masks, and keeping very safe distances, in a situation with somebody who is unable to get vaccinated for a medical reason.
+I am happy to work, as we have been for the past 2 years, with everybody wearing masks, and keeping very safe distances, in a situation with somebody who is, for a legitimate reason, unable to get vaccinated.

-So, if you are an artist with a band, or with the plan of bringing in other musicians or singers to participate in your session, please understand that sessions are being limited to people who have been vaccinated, so that we can all be responsible with each other and continue to help to bring this pandemic to an end.
+So, if you are an artist with a band, or with the plan of bringing in other musicians or singers to participate in your session, please understand that sessions are very strictly being limited to people who have been vaccinated, so that we can all be responsible with each other and continue to help to bring this pandemic to an end.
 Please check with anybody that you are thinking of bringing into the studio to make sure that they are vaccinated and that they understand the policy here.
 One of the goals of this studio is to have a safe and comfortable creative space for people making music.
 Right now, a big part of the comfort and safety as we work together in these enclosed rooms, is knowing that we are all on the same page in our understanding and need to protect ourselves and each other from this virus.
-We have been dealing with this horrible reality every day for over a year, keeping our distance, keeping our guards up, and our masks on.
-With the vaccine roll out, we finally have the very easy possibility of making music together while feeling safe.
+We have been dealing with this horrible reality every day for almost 2 years, keeping our distance, keeping our guards up, and our masks on.
+With the vaccine, we finally have the possibility of making music together while feeling safe.
 Let's do this!